buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_2.md

 * Part 3: (45 min) Group discussion to identify areas of waste in the value stream.
 * Part 4: (45 min) Prioritize identified waste based on impact and feasibility of removal.

-## Flow and Waste in a Value Stream
+## Flow and Waste in the Value Stream

-*In any value stream, there is always a direction of flow, and there is always one and only constraint (bottleneck); any improvement not made at that constraint is an illusion* - [The DevOps Handbook (Kim et al., 2021)](https://itrevolution.com/product/the-devops-handbook-second-edition/)
+*In any value stream, there is always a direction of flow, and there is always one and only constraint (bottleneck); any improvement not made at that constraint is an illusion* - taken from [The DevOps Handbook (Kim et al., 2021)](https://itrevolution.com/product/the-devops-handbook-second-edition/)

 ![Bottlenecks in the Value Stream Map](assets/value_stream_flow.png)